UK Labour leader accuses government of trashing economy - NewsBreak

 Starmer also made a point of quoting former Prime Minister Tony Blair’s maxim that Labour is “the political wing of the British people.”

 Blair is a divisive figure within the party, vilified by many for taking Britain into the 2003 U.S.-led invasion of Iraq.
-But he is also the only Labour leader to have won three consecutive elections.
+But he is also the only Labour leader to win three consecutive elections.

 Former government minister Peter Mandelson, an architect of Blair’s first, landslide victory in 1997, said the Conservatives had “run out of steam” and the next election could bring “a sea change in attitudes among the electorate of the sort that we saw in 1997.”